EwanGreer/scaleable-e-commerce/README.md

 # README

-A scaleable e-commerce API
+A scale-able e-commerce API

 ## Running

+This project required `Docker` to run.

-To run all services in docker, including kafka etc.
+To run all services in docker, including Kafka etc.

 ```bash
 make all